New Orleans Saints bounty scandal: Findings revealed

 After later investigations in the 2012 offseason, the NFL also found evidence that the Saints put bounties on several Seattle Seahawks players during their 2011 wildcard playoffs game.
 Specific players targeted included Matt Hasselbeck, Marshawn Lynch, and Mike Williams.
 It was also revealed that the Saints' bounty on Favre was worth up to $35,000.
 In addition to Vilma's contribution to the pot, Ornstein and Saints defensive end Charles Grant each pledged $10,000, while Vitt pledged $5,000.

-The league found that Payton not only knew about the scheme, but tried to cover it up during both league investigations.
+The league found that Payton not only knew about the scheme but also tried to cover it up during both league investigations.
 During the 2010 investigation, Payton told Williams and Vitt to "make sure our ducks are in a row" when the league interviewed them.
-Before the start of the 2011 season, Payton received an email from Ornstein detailing the broader lines of the scheme.
+Before the start of the 2011 season, Payton received an email from Ornstein, detailing the broader lines of the scheme.
 In that same email, Ornstein offered $5,000 to anyone who knocked Rodgers out of the 2011 season opener.
-Payton initially denied knowing that this email existed, but subsequently admitted that in fact he had read it.
+Payton initially denied knowing that this email existed, but subsequently admitted that, in fact, he had read it fully.

-When Benson was informed of the league's findings, he called in Payton and Loomis and ordered the program shut down immediately.
+When Benson was informed of the league's findings, he called in Payton and Loomis, and ordered the program to be shut down immediately.
 However, they did not do so.
-Loomis had been interviewed during the 2010 investigation as well, and had stated that he knew of no such scheme and would stop it immediately if it was taking place.
+Loomis had been interviewed during the 2010 investigation as well, and had stated that he knew of no such scheme and would stop it immediately if it were taking place.
 The league also found that Vitt, whom Payton had assigned to monitor Williams (the two reportedly didn't get along very well), also knew about the broader lines of the scheme and even witnessed Williams handing out payments to players.
 However, Vitt failed to tell anyone about it.

-The NFL found that Payton and Loomis' misfeasance amounted to "conduct detrimental" to the league.
+The NFL found that Payton's and Loomis' misfeasance amounted to "conduct detrimental" to the league.
 The NFL found no club money had been used to fund the bounty pool, and praised Benson for doing what he could to shut down the slush fund.
-Nonetheless, it found the Saints organization as a whole guilty of conduct detrimental to the league as well due to Williams and the players' maintenance of the bounty pool, as well as Loomis and Payton's failure to act "in a responsible manner" to stop it.
+Nevertheless, it found the Saints organization as a whole guilty of conduct detrimental to the league as well due to Williams and the players' maintenance of the bounty pool, as well as Loomis and Payton's failure to act "in a responsible manner" to stop it.